mnepel/bacteria_in_arboreal_ant_nests/README.md

 # Citation
 If you use part of this script, please cite:

-Nepel, M., Mayer, V. E., and Woebken, D. Highly diverse bacterial communities in arboreal ants’ nesting space develop conjoined with ant colonies. (ready for submission)
+Nepel, M., Mayer, V. E., and Woebken, D. Highly diverse bacterial communities in arboreal ants’ nesting space develop conjoined with ant colonies. (submitted in Communications Biology)